tramitit/guides/en/france/social_housing_assistance_application.md

 ---
-title: "Social housing assistance application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2022-11-02"
-categories: ["France"]
+categories:
-meta_title: ""
-description: "A step by step guide to understanding what social housing assistance is, who it’s for and how to apply for it in France."
+- France
+date: '2022-11-02'
+description: Learn about social housing assistance in France, eligibility criteria, application process, required documents, and providers offering support.
 draft: false
+meta_title: 'Guide to Social Housing Assistance in France: Eligibility and Application'
+title: 'Guide to Social Housing Assistance in France: Eligibility and Application'
-translationKey: "france-social_housing_assistance_application"
+translationKey: france-social_housing_assistance_application
 ---

 ## Description
 ### What is it?